Addiction and Recovery Information for Individuals, Families and Health Professionals

 Resistance to Trying Antabuse

-There are only three reasons why you may be reluctant to try Antabuse.
+There are three main reasons why you may be reluctant to try Antabuse.

 First, because you're worried about the side effects.
 Although the side effects of Antabuse can be serious, they are rare.
 The side effects of relapsing on alcohol are common and serious.

 The second reason is because you want to do your recovery on your own.
 You've always been self-reliant and you want to be self-reliant in your recovery.
 But recovery involves learning to ask for help.
 Doing it on your own is overrated.
 You need to ask for help from your doctor, treatment program, 12 step group, and sponsor.
 Antabuse is just one more thing you can use.
 It is not an alternative to your supports.
 It complements them.

 The third and final reason why you may be reluctant to try Antabuse is because you want to leave the door open to having a drink.
 Just in case you want to relapse there won't be anything in your way.
 Of course, if you leave that door open then it's guaranteed you'll relapse eventually.
 It's just a matter of time.

 If you've decided that you want to change your life.
 If you've decided that you have suffered enough negative consequences, then I encourage you to talk to your doctor about Antabuse.
 (Reference: www.AddictionsAndRecovery.org)

 Speak to your doctor about Antabuse.
 Antabuse is available at most pharmacies.
 If you are a Canadian resident and your doctor cannot find a pharmacy that dispenses Antabuse, it can be ordered through www.pharmacy.ca, which is an internet pharmacy that delivers free of charge through Canada Post.